pyranha-labs/textology/README.md

 - New widgets, such as:
   - ListItemHeaders (non-interactive ListItems)
   - HorizontalMenus (walkable list of ListViews with peeking at following lists)
-- "Observer" apps, with "event driven architecture" to detect changes, and automatically update UI elements.
+- Extended apps, with "event driven architecture"/"observation pattern" to detect changes and automatically update UI.
   - Listen to reactive attribute changes.
   - Listen to posted events/messages.
 - Enhanced testing support